Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 <!-- end of modal that view an event -->
 ```

-The div contains a class of modal and other bootstrap classes and it has two ids which are `showEventDetails` which is used to pop the modal in our main.js file and `modalBody` which renders the details of an event.
+The `div` contains a class of *modal* and other Bootstrap classes and it has two ids which are `showEventDetails` which is used to pop the modal in our `main.js` file and `modalBody` which renders the details of an event.

 Next, we are going to create a modal that will pop up a form that the users will use to create an event.